 3.4.
 Big Windows

-If you love well-lit rooms with a light breeze and natural light, you must have big windows, and this is possible if you have a ranch-style house.
+If you love well-lit rooms with a light breeze and natural light, you must have big windows, and it is possible if you have a ranch-style house.
+Large windows complement the open and spacious design of the ranch-style houses and that is why most people prefer to have them.
+However, it is not an exclusive feature, and the choice of windows can vary as per individual preferences.

 3.5.
 Sliding Glass Door